 Aikido Tendokai welcomes new beginners to try our kids martial arts program for fun and fitness through a free trial class.

-Classes run twice a week: Wednesday after school and/or Saturday morning.
+Classes run once a week: Wednesday after school.

 Tendokai’s Kid’s After School Program is run out of our large sunny Cabbagetown dojo.
 Black- belt instructors maintain a safe and disciplined environment, while recognizing that without fun group activities, kids’ concentration suffers.
 The kids in the After School Program are diverse and enthusiastic, encouraged by testing and the opportunity to assist the instructors as their skills advance.